 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-For the Group, market risk comprises foreign currency risk and interest rate risk.
+For the Group, market risk comprises foreign exchange risk, cash flow risk and fair value interest rate risk.